Table of contents:

 Conclusion

-It is the place where they find themselves surrounded by same-minded people who put aside their problems for at least a couple of hours.
+It is where they find themselves surrounded by same-minded people who put aside their problems for at least a couple of hours.
 In fact, there is a song called Los Luchadores by the famous Mexican group La Sonora Santanera.
 As you can see, Lucha Libre in Mexico is extremely important to Mexican culture.
 It is on Mexican cinema, music, nightlife, and identity.

 This is a place to enjoy a glass of beer, have some family time, and watch people fighting with a delicate balance between a choreographic show and soap opera drama.

-Also, you can let off steam and shout absolutely anything you want in both English and Spanish.
+Also, you can let off steam and shout absolutely anything you want in English and Spanish.
 There’s nothing better than practicing your Spanish in las luchas!
-It’s a beautiful show that you can’t miss if in Mexico.
+It’s a beautiful show that you can’t miss if you are in Mexico.
 This is the place where Mexicans find themselves.
 This is Lucha Libre in Mexico.